ashfurrow/blog/source/blog/2019-04-27-becoming-proficient-at-technical-writing.html.markdown

 Sometimes, I'll finish writing my initial stream-of-consciousness and when I go back to edit it, I realize that a huge part just needs to be deleted.
 Usually it's the first third.
 That's okay – the separation I develop between me and my writing helps me know when something I've written is bound for the trash.

-// TODO: Talk about developing a narrative voice.
+Earlier, I mentioned developing a narrative voice.
+This too is something that comes with practice – but what even _is_ a narrative voice?
+It's the rhythm of your sentences, the cadence of your paragraphs.
+It's the tone you take, conveyed through diction and punctuation.
+It's how your post _feels_ to read.
+This is one of the things I often explain to first-time contributors to the [Artsy Engineering blog][eng_blog]: instead of trying to adhere to an official "Artsy Engineering Editorial Voice", they should use the blog as an opportunity to develop their own.

 Okay!
-You might have noticed that so far, I haven't really described where to write.
+You might have noticed that so far, I haven't really described _where_ to put your writing.
 I generally don't like telling people where to put their writing, but here's my take:

-It literally doesn't matter where you blog.
+**It literally doesn't matter where you blog**.

+Especially at first because – sorry to say this – but no one is really going to read what you write.
+You're not really writing for others as much as you are writing for yourself.
+That's okay, that's normal, just accept it.
+In the beginning, the _process of writing_ is more important than the actual content you write.

-When trying to write, programmers tend to procrastinate by building their blog.
+Lots of programmers, when trying to write more, tend to procrastinate by building/configuring their blog.
 Instead of spending time writing, they'll faff with CSS or Gatsby or Squarespace templates.
 This is a trap.
-Resist the temptation.
+Resist this temptation.

-If you're just beginning and need somewhere to put a blog post, to go [GitHub Gists][gist] and just start writing.
-GitHub gists are publicly accessible, indexable by Google, and let you write in Markdown.
+If you're just beginning and need somewhere to put a blog post, put them on [GitHub Gists][gist].
+Gists are publicly accessible, indexable by Google, and let you write in Markdown.
 And most importantly: you _cannot_ faff with design on a gist.

-Once you've practice enough writing to warrant investing in an actual blog, you can go ahead and find a more permanent home for your work.
+Once you've practiced enough writing to warrant investing in an actual blog, you can go ahead and find a more permanent home for your work.
 I'd recommend avoiding Medium, or even tools like Squarespace, because as a coder, you should [build your own blog][blog].
+Building a blog is a lot easier when you have existing content to put into the blog; you'll be able to customize the layout of the blog to support your writing and your narrative style (once you know what your style is).

 Building a blog can be a great way to stretch your coding skills into new domains, to learn new tools and languages.
 Once I [learned how to build this blog with Middleman][my_blog], I've found [lots of other opportunities to use that skill][labs].
+It's also a way to express yourself creatively, or to share ideas you like.
+For example, every time I write a new blog post, the banner at the top of the post is pulled from the [latest generative art photo I've favourited on Twitter][cc].
+You can't really get that level of expression through Medium or Squarespace.

+The easiest way to build your own blog is going to be with a static site generator.
+I'd recommend either [Middleman][] (if you're familiar with Ruby) or [Gatsby][] (if you're familiar with React).
+For hosting, use either [GitHub pages][] or [Netlify][].
+If designing and building web UIs isn't your strongest suit, just find a free template online and modify it to suite your needs; that's what I did with this site's current iteration.

-Building a new site also gives you lots of new things to write about, so use it as an opportunity to practice you're writing skills.
+And by the way, building a new site also gives you lots of new things to write _about_, so use it as an opportunity to practice you're writing skills.

 ---

 Writing well takes practices and it takes persistence, but honestly, that's all it takes.
 With time and patience, you'll become your own writing powerhouse.
+To sum it all up, here's how to get proficient at technical writing on the web:

+BEGIN_WIDE

+- **Write a lot**.
+When you start, you need practice.
+Set up habits and routines to help you with this.
+- **Read a lot**.
+Develop your critical reading skills and find out what your taste is.
+Apply that taste to your writing, iterate on it.
+- **Write for the web**.
+Take appropriate advantage of the hypermedium.
+- **Find your voice**.
+Once you gain proficiency of the basics, find out what it is that makes a blog post written by your post distinctly _yours_.
+- **Don't start with a blog**.
+Instead, just start writing.
+Once you're sufficiently practiced and invested in the craft, build your own blog to support your narrative style.

+END_WIDE

+Make mistakes.
+Learn from them.
+Make better mistakes tomorrow.
 Good luck!

 [Orta]: https://open.nytimes.com/five-questions-with-orta-therox-d5bb9659c50b
 [sicp]: https://en.wikipedia.org/wiki/Structure_and_Interpretation_of_Computer_Programs